ibm-cloud-docs/codeengine/learning-path.md

 **Want to customize your application?**

-  - Does your app require a private endpoint?
+  - Does your application require a private endpoint?
 See [Deploying your app with a private endpoint](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-endpoint).
   - How much CPU and memory does your application need?
 See [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
-  - Do you have commands and arguments to add to your app?
+  - Do you have commands and arguments to add to your application?
 See [Deploying your app with commands and arguments](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-cmd-args).
-  - Does your app take advantage of configmaps or secrets?
+  - Does your application take advantage of configmaps or secrets?
 Find out how.
     - [Referencing secrets and configmaps with environment variables](/docs/codeengine?topic=codeengine-secretcm-reference).
     - [Referencing secrets and configmaps as mounted files](/docs/codeengine?topic=codeengine-secretcm-reference-mountedfiles).